A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Relevant Background

 \subsection{Continuous Time Bayesian Network}

 A continuous time Bayesian network (CTBN) is built by putting together a set of CIMs under a graph structure \cite{norris1998markov, nodelman_continuous_2002}.
-The two main components of a CTBN are: \begin{enumerate} \item An initial distribution $(P_x^0)$, which formulates the structure of the (conditional) relationship among the randm variables and is specified as a Bayesian network. \item A state transition model $(Q_{X_i|\textbf{u}})$, which describes the transient behavior of each variable $x_i\in X$ given the state of parent variables $\textbf{u}$, and is specified based on CIMs. \end{enumerate}

-Each node $X_i (X_i \in X)$ in the CTBN is a random variables with finite discrete states $x_i=\{1,...,l\}$.
+The two main components of a CTBN are: \begin{enumerate} \item An initial distribution $(P_x^0)$, which formulates the structure of the (conditional) relationship among the {random} variables and is specified as a Bayesian network. \item A state transition model $(Q_{X_i|\textbf{u}})$, which describes the transient behavior of each variable $x_i\in X$ given the state of parent variables $\textbf{u}$, and is specified based on CIMs. \end{enumerate} Each node $Y_i (Y_i \in \textbf{X})$ in the CTBN is a random variable with finite discrete states $x_i=\{1,...,l\}$.
 Each edge $x_i \to x_j$ in the graph implies the dynamics of variable $x_j$ evolution over time, which depends on the status of the parent variable $x_i$.
-As the graph suggests, the $x_i$'s evolution cannot simultaneously depend on the status of the $x_j$ \cite{nodelman_continuous_2002}.
+As the graph suggests ($x_i \to x_j$), the $x_i$'s evolution cannot simultaneously depend on the status of the $x_j$ \cite{nodelman_continuous_2002}.
 CTBN explicitly represents the temporal dynamics of random variables, which enable the extraction of the probability distribution over time when a specific event occurs.
 Unlike traditional Bayesian networks, CTBN allows for cycles in graph, $\mathcal{G}$.
-This is important property for modeling reinforcing loop between random variables as we will show in the case study for modeling relationship between multiple chronic conditions.
-Later, we will also use this property to develop a regularization based method for structure learning in CTBN.
+This is an important property for modeling reinforcing loop between random variables, as we will show in the case study for modeling {the} relationship between multiple chronic conditions.
+Later, we will also use this property to develop a regularization based method for structure learning of the CTBN.